chetgray/Emmentaler/README.md

 Though the actual match scheduling functionality is not implemented, the player management _is_.
-Players can be created, edited, and deleted, and player lists can be loaded and saved.
+Players can be created, edited, and deleted, and player lists can be loaded and saved from/to a `players.json` file.
+I am shipping a sample `players.json`, which can be loaded.
 Emmentaler targets .NET Core 2.2, but should run on .NET Framework just as well.
 To try it out, enter the `Emmentaler` project directory and `dotnet run` from the console.

 ## Object Model